 How many GCSEs do sixth form colleges want you to have?

 Whether you are applying for BTEC’s or A-Levels, most sixth form colleges want you to have at least 5 GCSEs graded at 9-4.
 However, all colleges require you to have at least a grade 4 in both GCSE English and Maths.

-To find out more about what subjects sixth form colleges priotritise and why, check out this article which answers that exact question.
+To find out more about what subjects sixth form colleges prioritise and why, check out this Think Student article.